alexpolt/alexpolt.github.io/src/index.md

 * [Structure Data Members as a Type List Using Pure C++](struct-tuple.html)

-  There is no standard way of doind RTTI in C++ right now.
+  There is no standard way of doind reflection in C++ right now.
 But if all you need are data member types then this can help.

+> Best way to think of algorithms is in steps (don't try to grok it as a whole)

 * [Visual C++ Struct Layout Reminder](struct-layout.html)